 In this section we focus only on downloads form within the European Union.
 This allows us to address many limitations of the global models.
 First, we can zoom into regional levels.
 Geolocation tends to work better in Europe, so we can be more confident of the geographic location of a particular download, and allow us to zoom into sub-national socio-economic units.
 Second, due to a number of datasets produced by Eurostat, we have a much better choice of institutional, economic, and attitudinal variables we can include in our models.
 Third, the authors being from the Union, we have the advantage of the home field to interpret results.

 The European Union is the world’s largest harmonized statistical data collection area with four levels of statistical aggregation starting from national (NUTS0) level to very small territorial units down to NUTS3 level.
 We selected the NUTS2 regions of the European Union for our environmental analysis.
 The NUTS2 regions were created for socio-economic statistical purposes and they are designed to maximize intra-unit homogeneity.
 While NUTS2 social and economic data is not always complete, partly because NUTS2 boundaries change relatively frequently, usually we can still work with 140-260 territories.
 The Eurobarometer or the European Social Survey is designed to represent NUTS0 (country) levels but apart from larger countries can be re-aggregated at NUTS2 levels with relatively little bias.
 The NUTS2 level is a good compromise between NUTS0 (country) and the much smaller NUTS3 levels.
 While NUTS3 levels would allow the comparison of about a thousand environments, we have far less data available on NUTS3 level.
 Furthermore, on NUTS3 level would need to tackle problems of non-normal distribution, because on NUTS3 level our data becomes asymmetric: the higher values can be very far from the mean NUTS3 download count, but the low levels can never be smaller than zero.
-We imputed missing variables, and normalized the data.
+And the high level of precision would be elusive: many people bring their laptop to work and back to home, often crossing NUTS3 region boundaries; but on NUTS2 level boundary crossings in daily life are unlikely.
+Therefore, we aggregated the download data over the NUTS2 boundaries, joined them with environmental data, imputed missing variables, and normalized the data.
 These processes are described in more detail in the supplementary material on methods.

 For the European models we used the following data from Eurostat, and the Eurobarometer (we included a detailed list of all variables in Appendix 1):